jennihultman/MMB-117/QC and trimming.md

 cp /wrk/hultman/shared/mmb117.tar.gz .
 ```

-The md5 sum for the file is xxxx.
+The md5 sum for the file is a7f80342e67f5199bc4ab4ca195381a0.
 Check that the md5 um for the file you downloaded matches by typing

 ```
 md5sum mmb117.tar.gz